anup-cloudguru/AZ900-Learning-HandsOn-Labs/01-introduction-to-cloud-computing.md

 - Immediate access to cloud scalability and cost efficiency.
 - Reduced downtime compared to re-architecting.

-However, **potential drawbacks** include performance inefficiencies if the app is not optimized for the cloud.
+However, potential drawbacks include performance inefficiencies if the app is not optimized for the cloud.
+Additionally, a lift-and-shift migration may not fully leverage cloud-native features like auto-scaling, serverless computing, or managed services, which could limit long-term efficiency gains.
 In some cases, re-architecting might be required to take full advantage of cloud-native features.

 ---